 Local search engine optimization (SEO) requires a lot of diligence if you want to rank above competitors and attract high-quality leads.
-As you plan for 2021, local seoO should be a top priority to bring more attention to your local business, in addition to other online and offline marketing strategies.
+As you plan, local SEO should be a top priority to bring more attention to your local business and other online and offline marketing strategies.

-The following is a complete guide to developing a local seoO strategy in 2021 and making the most of this lucrative channel.
+The following is a complete guide to developing a local SEO strategy and making the most of this lucrative channel.

 What Exactly Is local seo?